mpicbg-scicomp/gearshifft/README.md

 Conditions are given by compute architecture, inplace or outplace as well as real or complex transforms, data precision, and so on.
 This project is still in development.

+If you want to just browser our results, see the [raw benchmark data](results/) or our [online visualisation and comparison tool](http://v22017054645049618.nicesrv.de/gearshifft/).

 ## Requirements

 - cmake 2.8+